lucasgerroir/instapull/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Using a shortcode this plugin pulls a designated instagram feed as a list.
+Using a short-code this plugin pulls a designated Instagram feed as a list.

 == Description ==

-Using a shortcode this plugin pulls a designated instagram feed as a list.
-In the admin panel of the plugin you can input a instagram feed and limit the amount of items shown in the list.
+Using a short-code this plugin pulls a designated Instagram feed as a list.
+In the admin panel of the plugin you can input a Instagram feed and limit the amount of items shown in the list.